 Ear Infection Treatment Q&A

 Are you having pain inside your ear or a discharge running out of your ear?
+If you experience symptoms such as ear pain, trouble sleeping, trouble hearing, feeling of pressure inside your ear visit PACS urgent care and consult Dr. Zelda Johnson.
 Ear infections can be painful so worry not as we have convenient locations to serve you in Alexandria VA, and Ruther glen VA.
 For more information contact us or book an appointment Now.

 Table of Contents:

 Ear infections are a common problem that can be caused by a number of different things.
 They are most often caused by a bacterial or viral infection which can accompany other symptoms and may occur alongside other illnesses, such as the flu and other illnesses.
 People may get an ear infection when mucus or wax accumulates in the ear canal.
 These substances can block the ear canal, causing a headache and ear infections.

 There are different types of ear infections, which are classified into groups based on the area of the ear where the infection occurs.

 Following respiratory infections such as the common cold or flu, symptoms of an ear infection may also occur.

 Frequently caused by otitis externa (“swimmer’s ear”):